MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-csharp-aspnet-core.md

     ![Change the text in the About.cshtml file](../ide/media/csharp-aspnet-razor-aboutcshtml-mycoreapp-code-changed.png)

 1. Choose **About.cshtml.cs**.
-Then, clean up the `using` directives at the top of the file by using the following procedure:
+Then, clean up the `using` directives at the top of the file by using the following shortcut:

    Choose any of the grayed-out `using` directives and a [Quick Actions](../ide/quick-actions.md) light bulb will appear just below the caret or in the left margin.
 Choose the light bulb, and then choose **Remove Unnecessary Usings**.